 How can I keep the bottom of my bread from turning so brown?

-An easy fix is to add a layer of cornmeal to the bottom of the dutch oven and place the parchment paper on top of that.
+An easy fix is to add a layer of cornmeal to the bottom of the Dutch oven and place the parchment paper on top of that.
 Or, use a 9″ round Silpat silicone sheet, as I do.
 I place it in the bottom of my Staub cast-iron Dutch oven.

-Dutch ovens that are darker in color tend to brown the bottom of the bread more.
+Dutch ovens that are darker in color tend to brown the bottom of the loaf more.

 Yes, a heavy oven-safe pot with a lid will work.
 Use one that is about 9″ to 10″ in diameter and 6″ high.
+Just be sure your pot and lid are rated for oven use of at least 450ºF.

 Don’t use wax paper.
 The wax will melt in the oven at this high temperature and you’ll have a mess on your hands.
 Instead, use a long sheet of aluminum foil that has been sprayed with cooking oil.

-If you’re unsure if the sourdough bread is fully baked, the internal temperature should be around 195º – 200ºF.
+If you’re unsure if the bread is fully baked, the internal temperature should be around 195º – 200ºF.

 Easy Overnight Sourdough Bread